AnandChowdhary/events/events/2017/tech-charcha.md

 country: IN
 venue: 91springboard Okhla
 coordinates: [28.5667, 77.2833]
+event: Tech Charcha by Facebook Developer Circles Delhi-NCR
 ---

-# Tech Charcha by Facebook DevC
+# Panel discussion at Facebook DevC

 I was part of a panel discussion on the future of technology by Facebook's Developer Circles Delhi-NCR along with Chinmaya Saxena, Developer Programs Lead, Facebook India; Saransh Kataria, Chapter Lead, Facebook Developer Circle Delhi; and Shubhamoy Chakrabarty, COO at Cloudtub, Inc.